 Every semester, we survey families and ask about connection to Mason, feelings of value as members of our community, and preferred methods and levels of communication and engagement.

-- 77% feel connected to the university - 85% feel the university values families as an important part of the community
+- 80% feel connected to the university - 87% feel the university values families as an important part of the community - 83% feel communication and resources from the university are sufficient

 Connect with Us!